 Captain Abbas Ali, who was arrested more than 50 times during his political career………

-Captain Abbas Ali, born on 3 January, 1920 in a Zamindar family in Khurja village in BulandShahar district of Uttar Pradesh.
+Captain Abbas Ali, was born on 3 January 1920 in a Zamindar family in Khurja village in BulandShahar district of Uttar Pradesh.
 He is from a Muslim Rajput family which never accepted the supremacy of the British.
-Abbas fought for the liberation of his mother land as a captain in the Indian National Army and was active in political activities for his object of socialistic pattern of society.
+Abbas fought for the liberation of his motherland as a captain in the Indian National Army and was active in political activities for his object of a socialistic pattern of society.

 Abbas was arrested more than 50 times during his political career from 1948 to 1974.
-He spent 19 months in Jail during emergency.
-He was elected to Uttar Pradesh legislative Council in 1978.
+He spent 19 months in Jail during an emergency.
+He was elected to Uttar Pradesh Legislative Council in 1978.
 Captain Abbas Ali breathed his last on 11 October 2014 at Aligarh.

 Share this Post on :